FAQ with lots of information about buying Italian property, purchase process. Frequently asked questions about buying property in Italy.

 We can put you in touch with bilingual business advisers/accountants with offices in London and Italy.

-I’ve heard I can save money on the exchange rate when I send funds to Italy.
+I’ve heard I can save money on the exchange rate when I send funds to Italy, or move them out of Italy.
 How?

 What about insurance?